dustinm94/RCB-9000/README.md

 The website I am using to get the reddit comments from: http://files.pushshift.io/reddit/comments/

 # What I am learning
+*How to manipulate JSON data
+*How deep learning works
+*AI basics
-How to manipulate JSON data, how deep learning works, AI basics, how to use tensorflow.
+*How to use tensorflow.

 # Goals
 Possibly creating a specific type of chatbot for example only use engineering subreddits for data, thus making it a chatbot that only talks about engineering related topics and questions.
 (As you can see you can apply any subreddit to this)